Mordechai Yissachar Ber Leifer: Early life and family

 Mordechai Yissachar Ber Leifer was born in Newark, New Jersey in 1955.
 He was the son of Grand Rabbi Avraham Abba Leifer and the grandson of Grand Rabbi Yosef Leifer, a scion of the Nadvorna Hasidic dynasty who founded the Hasidut in Pittsburgh, Pennsylvania, in 1924.
 His mother Rachel Rosenbaum was the daughter of Rabbi Itamar Rosenbaum, Admor of Nadvorna.
 Leifer traced his paternal ancestry to Rabbi Mordechai of Nadvorna, the founder of the Nadvorna dynasty, who was the great-grandson of Grand Rabbi Meir the Great of Premishlan, a disciple of the Baal Shem Tov.

 At the time of his birth, his father was teaching Torah and Hasidut and eventually founded a Hasidic yeshiva in Newark.

 In 1966, after the death of his grandfather, who served the Pittsburgh, Pennsylvania, religious community for more than four decades, Leifer's father accepted the invitation of the Pittsburgh congregation to succeed his father as Rebbe.
 In 1970, his father moved to Ashdod, Israel.
 Leifer studied in the Grodno yeshiva in Ashdod and the Tchebin yeshiva in Jerusalem.
 He also studied in the Telshe Yeshiva in Cleveland, Ohio.
+And in the Lakewood Yeshiva.

 In 1981, his father opened a yeshiva in Ashdod and asked Leifer to come to Israel and serve as rosh yeshiva.
 When his father died on January 6, 1990 (10 Tevet 5750), Leifer acceded to the leadership of the Pittsburgher Hasidim.
 He was 34 years old when he accepted the mantle of leadership.